GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Color palette tables
 --------------------

+Several programs need to relate user data to colors, shades, or even patterns.
-Several programs, such as those which read 2-D gridded data sets and create colored images or shaded reliefs, need to be told what colors to use and over what *z*-range each color applies.
+For instance, programs that read 2-D gridded data sets and create colored images or shaded reliefs  need to be told what colors to use and over what *z*-range each color applies.
+Other programs may need to associate a user value with a color to be applied to a symbol, line, or polygon.
 This is the purpose of the color palette table (CPT).
-These files may also be used by :doc:`psxy` and
-:doc:`psxyz` to plot color-filled symbols.
-For most applications, you will simply create a CPT using the tool :doc:`makecpt` which will take an existing color table and resample it to fit your chosen data range, or use :doc:`grd2cpt` to build a CPT based on the data distribution in one or more given grid files.
-However, in some situations you will need to make a CPT by hand or using text tools like **awk** or **perl**.
+For most applications, you will simply create a CPT using the tool :doc:`makecpt` which will take an existing *dynamic* master color table and stretch it to fit your chosen data range, or use :doc:`grd2cpt` to build a CPT based on the data distribution in one or more given grid files.
+However, in rare situations you may need to make a CPT by hand or using text tools like **awk** or **perl**.
+Finally, if you have your own preferred color table you can convert it into a dynamic CPT and place it in your GMT user directory and it will be found and behave like other GMT master CPTs.

 Color palette tables (CPT) comes in two flavors: (1) Those designed to work with categorical data (e.g., data where interpolation of values is